tobchen/tc-ssl-plugin/README.md

-# Toby Connect SSL Plugin
+# Toby Connects SSL Plugin

+This plugin enables (or rather, *will* enable) SSL in TCP connectors.

 ## Dependencies